Ashante "Thee" Adonis: WWE (2019–2021)

 On January 9, 2019, it was reported as that Miles was invited to train at the WWE Performance Center.
 He made his debut on the April 1, 2019, episode of Raw while under the ring name Elijah King.
 Miles made his debut, where he appeared in a backstage segment with another local wrestler by the name of Brandon Scott, losing in a 2-on-1 Handicap match against Braun Strowman.
 In August 2020, Miles officially signed with WWE.

 Miles was assigned to the NXT brand where he worked in matches on both 205 Live and NXT throughout the years from 2019 to 2021 as a face, competing against talents such as Tyler Breeze, Danny Burch, The Brian Kendrick, Drake Maverick, Ariya Daivari, Cameron Grimes, Daniel Vidot, Dexter Lumis, Tony Nese and August Grey while being given the ring name Ashante "Thee" Adonis until he was included as part of the stable Hit Row alongside Isaiah "Swerve" Scott, Top Dolla and B-Fab on the May 18, 2021 episode of NXT, turning heel in the process.
 On NXT, Hit Row feuded and had matches against teams such as Tony Nese and Ariya Daivari, Ever-Rise, Imperium, and Legado Del Fantasma.
-On October 1, 2021, Adonis along with Hit Row were called-up to the SmackDown brand in the 2021 WWE Draft but only wrestled one match before being released on November 18, 2021.
+On October 1, 2021, Adonis along with Hit Row were called up to the SmackDown brand in the 2021 WWE Draft but only wrestled one match before being released on November 18, 2021.

 Independent circuit (2022)

-Following his release from WWE, Tehuti Miles and the rest of Hit Row, would begin appearing on the indies, under the team name, The HitMakerZ.
+Following his release from WWE, Miles reverted to performing under his real name, and the rest of Hit Row, would begin appearing on various independent promotions, under the team name, The HitMakerZ.